eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for DataOps:
++ Experience in Big data technology stack (Hadoop, Hbase, Sqoop, Hive, Spark, etc.).
++ Our platform is ever-evolving, but currently is a combination of Python, Java, Postgres, Kubernetes, Spark, Presto, Kafka, and Mongo
 + To bring visualization and easy-to-use data analysis tools to our users, our research and development teams work on full data processing cycle: from database's query processing, to data science (AI, machine learning, etc.), UI design, and cloud computing.
 + Experience with or exposure to Big Data (Hadoop/YARN, Spark, Nifi, Storm, Cassandra, Solr) is a definite plus.
 + Integrate our data pipeline with available Augmented Analytics models, tools, and applications.
 + Leverage and advance our query processing engine to build a data pipeline that enables the development of features and integration with available Augmented Analytics models, tools, and applications.
 + Preferred (but not essential) experience any Big Data technologies such as languages like R, Hadoop, Machine Learning and Data Lakes
++ skill set:
+	- Scala, Flask, Big Data or cloud technologies
+	- hands-on technologists who are strong in software engineering fundamentals, Big Data, and DevOps
+	- Intelligence Studio is a horizontally scalable, cross-cloud technology-agnostic platform built with trusted open source components like Kubernetes, Spark, Airflow, MLflow, and TensorFlow.
+It allows data scientists to focus on doing data science by taking care of essential concerns like data access, logging, configuration, resource negotiation, dependency management, orchestration, and testing.
+	- This self-service, data science platform solution connects in with partners in a shared ecosystem, scales by usage, and has the building blocks to help our data scientists and clients move from creation to deployment of a data science project, at scale.
+	- Recently, we implemented a multi-user cloud-based integrated development environment with code completion and debugging built-in.
+And now we're focused on building a fine-grained entitlements and access control system for big data.
+	- Building software and integrations in a cloud-based Microservices environment for Big Data applications
+	- We also use cloud software design, containerized Microservices & distributed caching, but you can learn this if you aren't familiar with it.
++ skill set:
+	- Experience with open source data platforms including Hive/Flink/Spark, etc
+	- Experience with highly scalable data platform/service (>TB/day level)
 + skill set:
 	- Python 2.7, 3.7
 	- SQL Server, MySQL, Memcached, Solr, Ansible, Linux